Renters' Rights Act 2025, Phase 1 commencement

 Landlord's legal duty to address damp and mould

-• HHSRS (Housing Health and Safety Rating System): Damp and mould growth is a Category 1 hazard if it poses a serious risk to health — local authorities can issue improvement notices, prohibition orders, and carry out works in default
+• HHSRS (Housing Health and Safety Rating System): Damp and mould growth is a High (H) hazard if it poses a serious risk to health, local authorities can issue improvement notices, prohibition orders, and carry out works in default

-• Awaab's Law (from 1 May 2026): Mandatory response timeframes apply to any reported hazard in the private rented sector — ignoring a tenant's damp/mould report is no longer an option without legal consequences
+• Awaab's Law (PRS extension — date to be confirmed): Mandatory response timeframes are expected to apply to any reported hazard in the private rented sector — landlords should prepare for these obligations now

 Awaab's Law response procedure for private landlords

-3. Categorise the hazard: If the damp/mould is severe enough to be a Category 1 HHSRS hazard (i.e. it poses a serious risk to respiratory health), the emergency 24-hour response timeframe applies
+3. Categorise the hazard: If the damp/mould is severe enough to be a High HHSRS hazard (i.e. it poses a serious risk to respiratory health), the emergency 24-hour response timeframe applies

 5. Document everything: Keep timestamped records of: the tenant's report, your inspection date, findings, remediation plan, works commenced, and works completed